 Assigning tasks to your husband seems like evening the playing field.
 But delegating household and baby duties puts you in the boss’ seat and him as your subordinate.

-You may find it easier to bathe the baby while asking your husband to fetch you a towel or grab the pajamas, but the constant asking and ordering diminishes his role as an equal partner.
+You may find it easier to bathe the baby while asking your husband to fetch you a towel or grab the pajamas.
+Except the constant asking and ordering diminishes his role as an equal partner.

 #2: Adjust your standards

 No one will ever do everything exactly how you would except for you.
 Accept that your husband may not fold the laundry or dice your kids’ food as you would.
 Neither parent’s methods are better or worse—the goal is to get the task done.

 While you and your husband might do things differently, both of you have the same intentions.
 You may have your way of feeding the baby a bottle that’s nowhere near what he does.
 But the main goal—feeding the baby—are one and the same.

 Do you control so much that your partner has a difficult time participating?
 Allow dad to step in just as much as you.
 Try not to jump in every time to “fix” whatever it is he can’t seem to solve.
 Jumping in leads dads to assume you do it better or you don’t need help.
 This makes him step back, feel unwelcome and leave you to do everything.